Kunori47/Uvote/README.md

 # Uvote - Decentralized Voting Platform

-A decentralized prediction market platform built on Ethereum where creators can create tokens and their followers can participate in prediction markets.
+A decentralized prediction market platform built on Polkadot where creators can create tokens and their followers can participate in prediction markets.

 ## 📹 Demo Video